KFlaws/d2mr-assessment-kflaws/06_r-programming/01_hello-world/assessment.md

 If you have demonstrated any off-the-syllabus skills related to the course but not directly covered in class, please describe the skill(s) and how you have demonstrated them in your project.
 These may include things like building Quarto websites, working with non-tabular data, creating Shiny or other interactive applications, etc. Menu items marked "OtS" should demonstrate these skills, but you may demonstrate them in any other menu item or off-the-menu project.

 <!-- Explanation of demonstrated off-the-syllabus skills below this line -->
+I do not believe I demonstrated any off-the-syllabus skills in this project.

 <!-- Explanation of demonstrated off-the-syllabus skills above this line -->